vindioai/QVBlock/README.md

 - Enhances existing vision architectures by integrating the QV Block.
 - Demonstrated **consistent performance improvements** across multiple datasets compared to standalone models.

+### 📜 License

+This repository is licensed under the AGPL-3.0 License.

+If you use this work (code or models) in your research or other projects, you must release your derivative work openly under the same license.

+Closed-source or proprietary use is not permitted unless you have obtained an enterprise license from the Vindio AI Software Ltd, https://vindioai.com/

 ---

 ### 📄 Citation